Jieyab89/OSINT-Cheat-sheet/README.md

 - [defacer net](https://defacer.net/)
 - [z-x archived site](https://web.archive.org/web/*/z-x.my.id*) *you can use dork and cache for Google index search hacker nickname
 - [ctftime](https://ctftime.org/)
+- [Facebook](https://www.facebook.com/) You must to dork and join the group
+- [x](https://x.com/) You must to dork and join the group
+- [telegram](https://telegram.org/k/) You must to dork and join the group
+- [stackoverflow](https://stackoverflow.com/) You must to dork and join the group
+- [substack](https://substack.com/) You must to dork and join the group

+Pro Tips

+All of the items listed above are just the surface level.
+For further research, join and explore information on underground sites, communities in each country, public forums, and other approaches to gather additional information.
+Use search queries, web scraping, and social engineering techniques to find more information.

 # MISC